Agile-Web-Dev/UniNote/README.md

 ## Tests

+- For e2e tests, download and add ChromeDriver to your PATH variable per the instructions [here](https://chromedriver.chromium.org/getting-started).
 - Run `pytest` to run all unit and end to end (e2e) tests.
-- TODO: add instructions to set up selenium

 ## Database

 - To generate a migration run `flask db migrate -m "<message>"`.